-The Trim Development Plan 2014-2020 was adopted on 7 April 2014 and Meath County Council is now preparing Draft Variation No. 1 to the Plan (the 'Draft Variation') in accordance with Section 13 ("Variation of development plan") of the Planning and Development Act 2000, as amended.
+The Trim Development Plan 2014-2020 was adopted on 7 April 2014 and Meath County Council (MCC) has prepared Variation No. 1 to the Plan (hereinafter referred to as 'the Variation') in accordance with Section 13 ('Variation of development plan') of the Planning and Development Act 2000, as amended.

-The key purpose of the Draft Variation is to align the Plan with the key tenets of the Economic Development Strategy for County Meath 2014 - 2022 as they relate to statutory land use planning.
-The Draft Variation also seeks to align the Trim Development Plan with the provisions of the County Development Plan 2013-2019 (as varied) and update the written text and maps accordingly.
+The key purpose of the Variation was to align the Trim Development Plan with the key tenets of the Economic Development Strategy for County Meath 2014-2022 as they relate to statutory land use planning.
+The Variation has also aligned the Trim Development Plan with the provisions of the Meath County Development Plan (CDP) 2013-2019 (as varied) and updated the written text and maps accordingly.

-This Environmental Report comprises an assessment of the Draft Variation for Strategic Environmental Assessment carried out in accordance with Article 13N ("Content of environmental report") of the Planning and Development Regulations 2001, as amended.
+This Environmental Report comprise an assessment of the Variation for Strategic Environmental Assessment (SEA) carried out in accordance with Article 13N ("Content of environmental report") of the Planning and Development Regulations 2001, as amended.

-The Environmental Report is prepared on behalf of Meath County Council by Brady Shipman Martin, environmental, landscape and planning consultants.
+The Environmental Report was prepared on behalf of MCC by Brady Shipman Martin, Environmental, Landscape and Planning Consultants.

-1.2 Strategic Environmental Assessment (SEA)
+2.2 Strategic Environmental Assessment (SEA)

-Strategic Environmental Assessment (SEA) is a process for evaluating, at the earliest appropriate stage, the environmental quality and consequences of Plans or Programmes (P/Ps) initiated by statutory bodies.
+SEA is a process for evaluating, at the earliest appropriate stage, the environmental quality and consequences of Plans or Programmes (P/Ps) initiated by statutory bodies.
 The purpose is to ensure that the environmental consequences of P/Ps are assessed both during their preparation and prior to their adoption.
 The SEA process also gives prescribed bodies, interested parties and the general public, an opportunity to comment on the environmental impacts of the proposed P/P and to be kept informed during the decision-making process.

-SEA derives from European Communities Directive 2001/42/EC - Assessment of Effects of Certain Plans and Programmes on the Environment1.
+SEA derives from European Communities Directive 2001/42/EC - Assessment of Effects of Certain Plans and Programmes on the Environment $^1$ .
 The Directive is commonly referred to the SEA Directive and Article 1 states that: